 Members who are retired or who are age 55 or more and are not working in the industry or for UNITE HERE or its affiliates may pay retirement dues.
 Retiree members may participate in union meetings and may receive union publications, but they shall not have the right to run for office or vote on any issue or in any election in Local 17.
 Retiree members are not in "good standing" for any purposes under these Bylaws.
 Should a retired member return to employment in the industry or for the Union, the member shall pay the full dues required by the union and comply with all other obligations of membership.

 Monthly dues of the members of this Local Union and dues increases shall be in compliance with the dues structure of the International Constitution unless waived by the President of the International Union.

+$2.50 per month per regular dues payer and $.15 per event worked shall be set aside into a Strike fund.

+$2.50 per month per regular dues payer and $.15 per event worked shall be set aside into a Building fund to be used to purchase, equip, furnish, remodel and/or maintain an office for the union.

 Section 2.
 Per Event Members